Find flights

 • How much is a Business Class ticket to Houston George Bush Intcntl Airport?

 The price of a Business Class flight ticket to Houston varies greatly based on its origin.
-From Los Angeles, the cost generally starts at $385, whereas Business Class travelers from New York pay around $376.
+From Los Angeles, the cost generally starts at $243, whereas Business Class travelers from Chicago pay around $417.

 • Which airlines offer Business Class tickets on flights to Houston George Bush Intcntl Airport?

 Traveling to Houston George Bush Intcntl Airport and want to offer yourself a Business Class experience?
-Depending on the origin, the following airlines offer seats in Business Class: Alaska Airlines and Lufthansa.
+Depending on the origin, the following airlines offer seats in Business Class: Alaska Airlines and Turkish Airlines.

 • How does KAYAK find such good deals on Business Class tickets to Houston George Bush Intcntl Airport?